texfaq/texfaq.github.io/FAQ-psfchoice.md

       substitutes for Times, which is distributed as part of the URW ''basic 35'' collection) with
       modified plus, equal and slash symbols;
-  -  matching sets of sans serif and monospace ('typewriter') fonts (the sans serif set is based on `Adobe` `Helvetica`);
+  -  matching sets of sans serif and monospace (''typewriter'') fonts (the sans serif set is based on `Adobe` `Helvetica`);
   -  maths alphabets using Adobe `Times`, or the URW equivalent `NimbusRomanNo9`;